trimstray/test-your-sysadmin-skills/README.md

 It also has a relationship with names and group names in Unix and Linux.
 They are mapped into numeric forms (**UID's** and **GID's** respectively).
 All file ownership (inodes) and processes use these numerics for all access and identity determination throughout the kernel and drivers.
 These numeric values are reverse mapped back to their corresponding principle symbolic representations (the names) by the utilities that display or process that information.

 It is also recommended that you adopt a policy that **UID's** are not re-used.
-When a user leaves your organization you "retire" their **UID** (disabling their access by \*'ing out their passwd, removing them from the groups maps, setting their "shell" to some `/bin/denied` binary and their "home" directory to a secured "graveyard" - I use `/home/.graveyard` on my systems).
+When a user leaves your organization you "retire" their **UID** (disabling their access by \*'ing out their passwd, removing them from the groups maps, setting their "shell" to some `/bin/denied` binary and their home directory to a secured _graveyard_ - I use `/home/.graveyard` on my systems).

 The reason for this may not be obvious.
 However, if you are maintaining archival backups for several years (or indefinitely) you'll want to avoid any ambiguities and confusion that might result from restoring one (long gone) user's files and finding them owned by one of your new users.